-Daylight fluorescent aggregate
+Daylight fluorescent aggregate What is this technology?

-Daylight fluorescent aggregate is an impervious material that, when mixed with epoxy resin (a petroleum or plant-based coating agent), can be used to create glow-in-the-dark hardscape materials, such as bike and walking paths.
+Daylight fluorescent aggregate is an impervious material that, when mixed with epoxy resin (a petroleum or plantbased coating agent), can be used to create glow-in-the-dark hardscape materials, such as bike and walking paths.
 The fluorescent pigments in the aggregate, which come in different colors, absorb and store natural or artificial light.
-They then emit that light when the light source is no longer present.
-It takes about 10 minutes of natural light exposure for the aggregate to glow up to 12 hours.
+They then emit that light when the light source is no longer present.40 It takes about 10 minutes of natural light exposure for the aggregate to glow up to 12 hours.40